Rhubarb stalks are used by a lot of people in cooking and baking recipes, though they are rarely eaten on their own.

 To do this, lay the stalks or stalk pieces out on a lined baking tray and place them in the freezer until they’re all frozen – this should take a couple of hours.

 Place all the stalks or pieces into an airtight container or freezer bag and store this in the freezer for up to a year.
-It’ll be safe to eat indefinitely, but after a year the quality of the rhubarb will decrease.
+It’ll be safe to eat indefinitely, but the quality of the rhubarb will decrease after a year.

 In Conclusion: Rhubarb